gufett0/verbeth-sdk/README.md

 ---

-## How can Alice & Bob use it?
+## How can Alice & Bob use Verbeth?

-Alice wants to initiate a secure chat with Bob using only the blockchain.
+Alice wants to initiate a secure chat with Bob:

 1. Alice generates a new **ephemeral keypair**.
-2. She emits a `Handshake` event:
+2. She emits a `Handshake` event that includes:
-   - Includes her ephemeral public key
+   - her ephemeral public key (for this handshake only)
-   - Includes her long-term unified keys (X25519 + Ed25519)
+   - her long-term unified keys (X25519 + Ed25519)
-   - Plaintext payload like: `"Hi Bob, respond if you're online"` with identity proof
+   - a plaintext payload carrying her identityProof and an optional note
+   - the recipientHash mapping to Bob
-3. Bob watches logs for `Handshake` events addressed to him:
+3. Bob watches logs for handshake events addressed to him (matching his recipientHash), and:
-   - Looks for `keccak256("contact:0xMyAddress")` in `recipientHash`
-   - Verifies Alice's identity using her identity proof
+   - verifies Alice’s identity with the included identityProof,
+   - prepares his `HandshakeResponse`
-4. If interested, Bob responds with a `HandshakeResponse`:
+4. Bob computes a response tag and emits the response event:
-   - Contains a payload encrypted to Alice's **ephemeral key** (not identity key)
+   - Bob generates an ephemeral keypair (R, r) dedicated to the tag.
+   - He computes the tag `H( HKDF( ECDH( r, Alice.viewPub ), "verbeth:hsr"))`
+   - He encrypts the response to Alice’s handshake ephemeral public key and includes:
+      - his ephemeral public key for post-handshake
-   - Includes his own ephemeral key, identity keys, and identity proof
+      - his identity keys (unified) + identityProof
+      - topicInfo (see below) inside the encrypted payload
+      - the public R and response tag in the log

+5. Using her view secret key and Bob’s public R, Alice recomputes the tag.
+She can then filter handshake response logs by this tag and decrypt the matching one.

-5. Once handshake is complete, both use Bob's identity key for future `MessageSent` logs:
+6. Once handshake is complete, both derive duplex topics and start emitting `MessageSent` events:
+  - Using a long-term diffie–hellman shared secret and the response tag as salt, they derive:
+      ```
+      shared  = ECDH( Alice , Bob )
+      topic = keccak256( HKDF(sha256, shared, salt, info) )
+      ```
-   - Alice encrypts messages using Bob's **identity key** + **fresh ephemeral keys per message**
+   - Alice encrypts messages using Bob’s identity key with a fresh ephemeral key per message (and vice versa).
-   - Alice signs messages using her **signing key**
-   - Bob and Alice filter messages using topics, timestamp, or sender
+   - They can sign messages with their long term signing key

 ```
 ALICE (Initiator)              BLOCKCHAIN               BOB (Responder)